dickhardt/ietf-oauth-reciprocal/draft-ietf-oauth-reciprocal.md

 Party B then plays the role of the client to make an access token request per {{RFC6749}} 4.1.3.

+# Authorization Update Flow

+After the initial authorization, the user may add or remove scopes available to the client at the authorization server.
+For example, the user may grant additional scopes to the client using a voice interface, or revoke some scopes.
+The authorization server can update the client with the new authorization by sending a new authorization code per 3.2.

 # IANA Considerations

 TBD.